AimanIskndr/Blackjack/README.md

+#Blackjack
 Blackjack is a popular card game that is played with a deck of 52 cards.
-In this code, an array named `deck` is initialized to store 52 cards and a variable named `count` is initialized to 52 as well.
-The `generateDeck` method is used to create the deck of cards and fill the deck array with 52 cards.
-The `ShuffleDeck` method is used to shuffle the cards in the deck array.
-The `main` method is where the game is played.
-It initializes two arrays `playerCard` and `dealerCard` to store the cards dealt to the player and the dealer, respectively.
-It also initializes several variables such as `handSum`, `houseSum`, `myAce`, `dAce`, `np`, and `nd` which will be used throughout the game.

-The `main` method also creates a `Scanner` object to read input from the user.
-The game starts by shuffling the deck of cards and then dealing two cards each to the player and the dealer.
-The `giveCard` method is used to deal a card from the top of the deck array to the player or the dealer.
-The `isAce` method is used to check if the card dealt is an Ace, and the `handCount` method is used to calculate the value of the card dealt.
-The value of the player's and dealer's hands are calculated and stored in the variables `handSum` and `houseSum`, respectively.

-The player is then given the option to "hit" or "stand", meaning they can either choose to receive another card or keep their current hand.
-If the player decides to "hit", they are dealt another card and the value of their hand is updated.
-If the value of the player's hand exceeds 21 and they have an Ace, the value of the Ace is reduced from 11 to 1 to prevent the player from busting (going over 21).
-This process continues until the player decides to "stand" or until their hand reaches a value of 21.
+The goal of the game is to beat the dealer by having a hand value that is 21 or as close to 21 as possible, without going over.
+The value of a hand is determined by the sum of the values of the individual cards.
+In this implementation of Blackjack, Aces are worth 1 or 11 points, face cards (King, Queen, and Jack) are worth 10 points, and all other cards are worth their face value (e.g. 2 of diamonds is worth 2 points).

+##How to run the code
+To run the Blackjack code, you will need to have a Java compiler installed on your computer.
+You can then compile and run the code by using the following commands:

+`javac Blackjack.java`  //compile the code
+`java Blackjack`  //run the code

+##How to play the game
+When the game starts, you will be dealt two cards and the dealer will be dealt two cards as well, with one of the dealer's cards faced down.
+The value of your hand and the value of the dealer's visible card will be displayed.
+You will then be given the option to "hit" or "stand".
+If you choose to "hit", you will receive another card and the value of your hand will be updated.
+If you choose to "stand", your turn will end and the dealer will reveal their second card and begin their turn.

-After the player's turn, the dealer reveals their second card and begins their turn.
-If the value of the dealer's hand is less than 16, the dealer is required to "hit" and receive another card until their hand reaches a value of at least 17.
-The value of the dealer's hand is updated after each card is dealt.
-If the value of the dealer's hand exceeds 21 and they have an Ace, the value of the Ace is reduced from 11 to 1 to prevent the dealer from busting.
+The dealer is required to "hit" if the value of their hand is less than 17 and "stand" if the value of their hand is 17 or higher.
+The value of the dealer's hand will be updated after each card is dealt.
+If the value of the dealer's hand exceeds 21 and they have an Ace, the value of the Ace will be reduced from 11 to 1 to prevent the dealer from busting.

-After both the player and dealer have completed their turns, the `displayHeck` method is used to display the cards in the player's and dealer's hands, and the `result` method is used to determine the outcome of the game based on the values of the player's and dealer's hands.
-The game is then over and the `Scanner` object is closed.
+After both the player and dealer have completed their turns, the outcome of the game will be determined based on the values of their hands.
+If your hand is worth more than the dealer's hand or the dealer busts, you win.
+If your hand is worth less than the dealer's hand or you bust, you lose.
+If your hand is worth the same as the dealer's hand, the game is a draw.

+After the game is over, you will be asked if you want to continue playing.
+If you choose to continue, a new game will start with a shuffled deck of cards.
+If you choose to stop playing, the program will end.

+I hope you enjoy playing Blackjack!